If you don't see the answer here...email us at firstname.lastname@example.org

 Why are there road closures Saturday ?

 In order to facilitate a safe area for people to walk between venues and to allow for maximum social distancing, Main Street just over the bridge and before Pondshore will be closed up to just before Morice Drive, will have temporary closures over the event.
 The triathalon and duathlon both take place in the morning and the levee starts on Saturday at 12:30 PM so barricades go about close to 8 AM and come down once the area clears when the show is over at 5:30 PM on Saturday August 21.
 We want families, seniors and just everyone to be able to stroll around and enjoy the live music and culture safely.
 We also wanted to deter traffic from driving to the area and idling cars, creating congestion and creating hazards for emergency vehicles should they be required.
-Again barricades go up 8:00 AM Saturday Aug 21 and come down sometime after 5:30 PM when the area is clear of pedestrians.
+Again barricades go up 8:00 AM Saturday Aug 20 and come down sometime after 5:30 PM when the area is clear of pedestrians.

 What about people who live in the closure area?

 Do I need a boat this year?

-Regulations are constantly changing but right now our MainStage levee stage is at the edge of the lake across from Lillas Fawcett Park in the pumping station lot so you should be able to boat, swim, paddle AND walk and sit in your own lawn chair or on the grass or even on the beach and enjoy the free stage in a socially distant safe capacity.
+Our MainStage Lakeside stage is at the edge of the lake across from Lillas Fawcett Park in the pumping station lot so you should be able to boat, swim, paddle AND walk and sit in your own lawn chair or on the grass or even on the beach and enjoy the free stage in a socially distant safe capacity.
 We strongly encourage the spirit of the original event and so you should definitely come by canoe!
 For people with lawn chairs you may sit along the road but will be directed by our staff where to do so and advise the evacuation plan should emergency vehicles need to access that road at anytime.
 We have to be able to move quickly so no shade tents etc...just lawn chairs or bag chairs.

 Is the Levee free?